-Grey machines have rapidly proliferated throughout the state after the Virginia Alcoholic Beverage Control Authority (ABC) determined in 2017 that devices offered by one grey machine manufacturer could be placed at ABC-licensed establishments.
-In that determination, ABC said the devices did not violate the Code of Virginia's prohibition of illegal gambling devices in an ABC-licensed establishment (sidebar).
+Gray machines have rapidly proliferated throughout the state after the Virginia Alcoholic Beverage Control Authority (ABC) determined in 2017 that devices offered by one gray machine manufacturer could be placed at ABC-licensed establishments. currently operating in In that determination, ABC said the devices did not violate the Code of Virginia's prohibition of illegal gambling devices in an ABC-licensed establishment (sidebar).
 ABC determined that the specific game in question required "significant levels of skill" and was not a gambling device.
-Following that determination, grey machines from several manufacturers began appearing in ABC-licensed establishments, such as restaurants, bars, and retailers, excluding ABC stores.
+Following that determination, gray machines from several manufacturers began appearing in ABC-licensed establishments, such as restaurants, bars, and retailers, excluding ABC stores.

-In 2019, under further guidance from the Office of the Attorney General (OAG), ABC issued a new policy advising that the local commonwealth's attorneys would instead determine the legality of various grey machines by jurisdiction (sidebar).
-Under
+In 2019, under further guidance from the Office of the Attorney General (OAG), the gray machines that ABC issued a new policy advising that the local commonwealth's attorneys would had previously been instead determine the legality of various gray machines by jurisdiction (sidebar).
+Under was made after the Office of the Attorney General (OAG) provided guidance enabling determination upon the request from a gray machine manufacturer.
+The determination did not apply to any other gray machine manufacturers or their gray machines, of which there are several the state.

-Grey machines vendors contract with businesses and agree to pay a portion of device revenue to the business in exchange for locating the device in an establishment.
+Gray machines vendors contract with businesses and agree to pay a in exchange for locating the device in an establishment.